 The actress, who is best known for starring in the hit teen show One Tree Hill alongside Sophia Bush, Chad Michael Murray and Hilarie Burton has opened up in an exclusive interview with People.

-She shared the story of how she was involved with a cult for a decade, and didn’t even know that was the situation she was in until it was far too late.
+She shared the story of how she was involved with what she describes a cult for a decade, and didn’t even know that was the situation she was in until it was far too late.

 She recounted that she ‘could see it on their faces’ but she would ‘justify it, like, “I couldn't possibly be in a cult.
 It's just that I've got access to a relationship with God and people in a way that everybody else wants, but they don't know how to get it”'.

-She even said her co-star Craig Sheffer was candid about the cult.
+She even said her co-star Craig Sheffer was candid about it.

 "I was like, 'No, no, no. Cults are weird.
 Cults are people in robes chanting crazy things and drinking Kool-Aid,’" she told him.